WallarooLabs/wally/giles/README.md

 when it is finished sending data.
 To shutdown the receiver, send a TERM signal to the process.

+Re: logged of output to files, neither Giles process calls `flush` until exiting so its possible that what you see in the log is out of date as all contents might not have been flushed yet.

 Currently the Giles sender sends messages in one of two way:

 - With no other commandline options given, it will send string